 We remain committed to the philosophy that cost should not deter a student from considering Colorado College.
 The college administers a substantial financial aid program and uses financial need as the primary consideration in awarding aid.
 Additionally, merit-based aid is awarded to a select group of applicants.

 At Colorado College, we believe that one of the best investments is a good education, and its pursuit should not be compromised by financial concerns.
 Many families mistakenly assume they cannot afford a private liberal arts education.
 However, Colorado College seeks a highly qualified and diverse student body.
 For this reason, we offer a strong financial aid program that enables students from all economic backgrounds to enroll.
 We strongly urge you to explore the possibility of financial aid as you plan your college education.
 To assist in this endeavor, we recommend that you utilize our Net Price Calculator to help estimate the cost of attendance.

 While the majority of financial aid is need-based, we do offer a limited number of merit-based scholarships.
+Merit Scholarships do not require an additional application.
 These include the Leadership, Trustee, Presidential, and Barnes.
 The Barnes Scholarship is the only scholarship that requires a separate application.
 Recipients for the Leadership, Trustee, and Presidential awards are selected by the Admission Committee based on academic talent and potential contributions to the campus community as demonstrated in their application for admission.

 There are also scholarships available through our two NCAA Division I athletic programs — women’s soccer and men’s ice hockey.

 We encourage all students and parents to read the Financial Aid Policies Handbook This handbook includes the cost of attendance, an explanation of the methods used to determine your eligibility for aid, the steps necessary to apply for Stafford loans, information on alternative financing options and much more.

 800-260-6458 or 719-389-6651

 Colorado Springs, CO 80903